reliance timber white color logo version

 newels

-Newels may or may not be stair parts that you have heard of before.
+Newels may or may not be wood stair parts that you have heard of before.
 Newels are the sturdy posts at the bottom and top of your staircase, providing support and adding a touch of grandeur to your stair design.
 Newels come in different types, including box and turned newels, and each offers a unique design element to your staircase.
 Box newels are rectangular posts that offer a more modern and sleek look, while turned newels are round posts with ornate details that add a classic and elegant feel to your staircase.

 Wooden Handrails